TedHusted/awake/awake.md/awake.md

 CFO Walter Rogers, being the silent type, nods agreement.

 ###

 The virtual holodeck presents a room painted in primary colors with four single beds in a semi-circle

 The bedding for each bed has with its own theme.
 One bed is red with yellow stars, and the other three beds are blue, red, and white.
-One bed uses vertical stripes, and another uses horizontal stripes.
-The fourth bed has a solid blue comforter with red and white pillows.
+A second bed uses vertical stripes, and another uses horizontal stripes.
+A solid blue comforter with red and white pillows covers the fourth bed.

 On each bed. there is a figure sleeping on top of the sheets.
-At first, they seem like extra large plush toys, the size of a small child: A Kimodo Dragon, Rooster, Bear, and Lion.
+At first, they seem like extra large plush toys, the size of a small child: A Kimodo Dragon, a Rooster, a Bear, and a Lion.

-One of the figures sits up in bed.
-It is the bed with red bedding.
+One of the figures sits up in the bed with red covers.
 The holodeck can display realistic characters, but the figure is animated.
 Sitting up in bed, bending at the waist, and holding up its head, is a Kimodo Dragon with hands and feet where its forelegs should be.

 Zhongwei the Dragon: I’m awake.